ccroft6/Resampling_Imbalanced_Lending_Data/README.md

 #### Resampling Technique
 Because the data is imbalanced, the resampling technique of oversampling was used.
 Oversampling is when you create more instances of the smaller class label.
 You resample enough of the original instances to make the size of the smaller class equal to the size of the larger class in the training set.
 When adding this technique, the machine learning steps are followed:
-1. Create a model instance
+1. Create a model instance.
 Example:
 ```# Instantiate the random oversampler model
 # Assign a random_state parameter of 1 to the model